 Pros and cons

-- Available to those with no credit history
+- Available to those with no UK credit history.

 What are my other options?

-If you have little to no credit history, you’re unlikely to be approved for a personal loan with a bank or other traditional lender.
+If you have little to no credit history, it’s very, very tricky to be approved for a personal loan with a bank or other traditional lender.
 You could consider a short-term loan, though this is the most expensive form of borrowing and should only be used as a last resort.

 If you’re looking to build your credit history, you may want to consider the following:

 - Loqbox.
 Loqbox offers a unique financial product that lets you make regular direct debit payments into an account, but treats them like loan repayments.
 This means that each deposit helps build your credit score, which then means you may be more likely to be approved for a regular personal loan in future.

 - Credit builder credit card.
 This is a specific type of credit card that is designed to help customers build or improve their credit score.
 By showing that you can manage and repay a credit account, you can prove to other lenders that you’re suitable for a loan.

 More guides on Finder